Bergen

 Bergen Steinsenter is located in the heart of Bergen, Bryggen.
 Browse through a beautiful selection of stones, minerals, fossils & jewellery and find something truly unusual and unique.
 The different crystals make for a perfect gift or souvenir to take home with you.

-The month of May is event season in Bergen.
-If you want to experience a variety of different shows, live acts, concerts and exhibitions, this will be the best month to visit.
+The best month to visit Bergen is May.
+If you want to experience a variety of different shows, live acts, concerts and exhibitions, this will be the best month to come here.
 While rainfall is also lowest in May, temperatures are the most pleasant in July and August; however, these months are also the busiest.

 Bergen is a popular cruise destination and can be considered the gate to the fjords of Norway.
 The wharf in Bryggen is listed among UNESCO’s World Heritage Sites.
 Skolten Cruise Port (Vagen Harbor), the main cruise terminal, is located about 1km away from the Bryggen wharf area.
 This is where most cruise ships dock, larger ships may also dock at Dokken/Jekteviken Port, which is about 1km away from the Fish Market.
 The cruise schedule for the port in Bergen can be found here: www.bergenhavn.no There are free shuttle services available that will take you to Hurtigruteterminalen (speed boat terminal).
 From there, you can easily reach the city centre on foot.
 If you require special assistance or a wheelchair, a shuttle bus can take you directly to the city centre.